aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6b_CloudFront_Essentials/CloudFront_Security.md

         * Must use publicly trusted and valid cert.
       * **Origin:**
         * If S3, automatic, if ELB, can use ACM.
+          * ACM is a regional service, and must be provisioned in US-East-1 region.
         * If using on-premises server, Must use publicly trusted and valid cert.
     * Does nothing by default to restrict access to an S3 DNS endpoint.
       * Can restricted use an Origin Access Identity (OAI)